ShMBeck/Portfolio/README.md

 **
 How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?**
     I approached it through a thought-out part by part method, constructing one piece at a time and slowly building on top of it.
 In the future I believe it would be best to add more OOP elements into my design.
+**CS 300 Portfolio Submission**
+What was the problem you were solving in the projects for this course?

+In CS 300, I worked on developing an advising assistance program for ABCU's Computer Science department.
+The first project involved designing pseudocode to display a list of courses in alphanumeric order and show the title and prerequisites for a selected course.
+The second project focused on implementing this pseudocode into functional C++ code.

+How did you approach the problem?
+Consider why data structures are important to understand.

+I approached the problem by selecting and analyzing three data structures—vector, hash table, and tree—to determine which would best meet the program's requirements.
+Understanding data structures is critical because they directly impact the efficiency and performance of software.
+My analysis in the first project informed the choice of the optimal data structure for the second project.

+How did you overcome any roadblocks you encountered while going through the activities or project?

+I faced challenges in correctly loading data and ensuring the sorting algorithm functioned as intended.
+To overcome these, I revisited fundamental concepts, used thorough testing, and employed debugging techniques to ensure the program handled all scenarios effectively.

+How has your work on this project expanded your approach to designing software and developing programs?

+This project deepened my understanding of the importance of planning and analysis before coding.
+Writing pseudocode, analyzing data structures, and evaluating trade-offs have taught me to approach complex programming problems more systematically.

+How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?

+I’ve learned the importance of clear and concise code, meaningful variable names, and inline comments.
+These practices enhance code maintainability and readability.

 **Contact List:**
 **Project Developed during february of 2023.**